lkendrickd/otel-clickhouse/README.md

 ### 3. ClickHouse Database

 A high-performance columnar database that stores the trace data in a format optimized for analytical queries.

+### 4. qryn Observability Platform

+A polyglot observability platform that:
+- Connects directly to ClickHouse for data access
+- Provides API compatibility with Loki, Prometheus, Tempo, and OpenTelemetry
+- Offers a unified interface for logs, metrics, and traces
+- Integrates with Grafana using native data sources

 ## Getting Started